Raahim-Lone/gemma/README.md

 **Note**: In the unlikelihood likelihood that a command brings an error, it likely will be resolved by changing the parameters (i.e changing k = 48 to k = 120 depending on composites.npy)

+**Want to see a more in depth demo?** Visit https://raahim-lone.github.io/fusion-explorer-demo/

 ---